tokarskiy/VBA-List/README.md

 ### Compatibility with collections

-The list is compatible with standard `VBA.Collection` class, with one exeption: it is possible to use only `Integer`, `Long` etc numbers as indexes.
+The list is compatible with standard `VBA.Collection` class, with one exception: it is possible to use only `Integer`, `Long` etc numbers as indexes.
+It is also impossible to use `List` as hash-table, so there's no `Key` argument in `Add` method.

 ### Set item by index